Crying

 • Crying is usually a normal physiologic response to stress, discomfort, unfulfilled needs such as hunger, pain, over- or understimulation, or temperature change.

-• Crying is felt to be potentially pathologic if it is interpreted by caregivers as differing in quality and duration without apparent explanation and/or persists without consolability beyond a reasonable time (generally 1–2 hours).
+• Crying is felt to be potentially pathologic if it is interpreted by caregivers as differing in quality and duration without apparent explanation and/or persists without consolability beyond a reasonable time (generally 1 to 2 hours).

-• Excessive crying in the first months of life, per parental reports, occurs in about 1 in 5 infants.
+Excessive crying in the 1st months of life, per parental reports, occurs in about 1 in 5 infants.

 • The most likely cause of inconsolable crying in the first few months of life is infantile colic.